ernest-nowacki/bobr/README.md

 ## Technical Details

 See `spec/OPTIMIZATION_PLAN.md` for the detailed implementation plan and rationale.
-See `spec/HASHING_STRATEGY.md` for the hashing strategy used to calculate the build hash..
+See `spec/HASHING_STRATEGY.md` for the hashing strategy used to calculate the build hash.